-The infrared remote control is the main user interface by which the device settings are adjusted.
+The trackball remote control is the main user interface by which the device settings are adjusted.
 The remote control keys are used to adjust the settings of the LCD projector correctly, either directly or through the menu system, so as to achieve the best possible viewing conditions.
+Alternatively, the top panel keyboard on the projector gives full access to the settings.

 Set-up should be performed once with the source(s) you are using most frequently.
 Allow some minutes for the unit to warm up before adjusting the settings.
-Many settings will automatically be memorized individually for each source for future use (see Using the LCD Projector).
+All settings will automatically be memorized individually for each source for future use (see Using the LCD Projector).